racingjellyfish/JsTrueSkill/README.md

 - refactor various classes to make them more JavaScript-y
 - improve comments
 - add example usage
+- improve unit tests

+Done:

 - remove the package structure as it makes little sense in JavaScript
-- improve unit tests